DanRoscigno/docusaurus-compose/README.md

 ### Connect with a browser

 You should see a message in the docker compose output about `[SUCCESS] Docusaurus website is running at: http://localhost:3000/docs/`.
 Open a browser to the URL presented and you should see the ClickHouse top menu and Page not Found, click on `Docs`

+### Test it

+Edit a markdown file in either of the ClickHouse repos (pick one under the `docs` dir) and save your edits.
+Navigate to the corresponding page in the browser window connected to the Docusaurus container and see if the edits are showing there.